Side Dish Restaurant

 1008 Langley St.

 E: Strange.
-In a region that was once known as Persia, I would expect the food to be very exotic.
+In a region that was once known as Persia, I would expect the food to be a touch more exotic.
 I'm fascinated with the ancient culture because of the sun god Mithras.
-His secretive religion is as mysterious as the restaurant that does not bear his name.
+His secretive religion is as mysterious as the restaurant that could have bore his name.

 J: Looking at Ed's dish, the kabobs looked as about exotic as National Geographic cut-outs on the wall of an office cubicle.
 The kebabs were processed lines of meat.
 I couldn't laugh, my meal faired no better.